scottaohara/a11y_styled_form_controls/README.md

 1. [Search Component](src/search)

-## License & Such
-Unless noted, these components were written by [Scott O'Hara](https://twitter.com/scottohara).
+## License, Thanks, and such
 Everything here is under an [MIT license](https://github.com/scottaohara/accessible-components/blob/master/LICENSE.md).

 Special thanks to [Eric Bailey](https://github.com/ericwbailey) for helping me review many of these components.

-Enjoy :)
+While I was unaware of [WTFForms](http://wtfforms.com/) when starting this project, it is still a great example of what can be done without CSS, and served as an excellent baseline to compare against.
+Thank you <a href="https://twitter.com/mdo">mdo</a> and to those involved with that project.

+Additional thanks to [Adrian Roselli](http://adrianroselli.com/), [Sara Soueidan](https://www.sarasoueidan.com/), [Heydon Pickering](https://inclusive-components.design/), [Richard Keizer](https://codepen.io/rakeizer) and [Alexander Farkas](https://github.com/aFarkas).
+They have each provided inspiration or excellent resources that have been quite helpful in the building of these components.